-The simulated number of recipients of the unemployment benefit for 2015 is 325,000, while in official statistics it is 232,000.
+The simulated number of recipients of the unemployment benefit for 2014 is 401,000 and 262,000 in official statistics.
 This is because the number in EUROMOD is the total number of recipients in a year, while external source gives a monthly average number of recipients.
-Assuming that the benefit is received on average for six months the expected monthly number of recipients in simulation would be 162,500 which would be 70% of the target official statistic.
-In order to fit exactly the number of 232,000 recipients, one should assume that the average duration of unemployment benefit take-up is 8.5 months, even though some of the benefits are paid for 12 or even 18 months.
+Assuming that the benefit is received on average for six months the expected monthly number of recipients in simulation would be 200,500 which would be 77% of the target official statistic.
+In order to fit exactly the number of 262,000 recipients, one should assume that the average duration of unemployment benefit take-up is 8 months even though some of the benefits are paid for 12 or even 18 months.
 Hence, it seems that the SILC database underrepresents unemployment benefit claimants.
-The simulated value misses the benchmark value by 40% for year 2015.
+The simulated value misses the benchmark value by 34% for year 2014.

-The simulation for 2015 identifies only 80% of the benchmark number of housing benefit recipients.
-The simulated value of housing benefit accounts for 118% of the value from administrative data for 2015.
+The simulation for 2014 identifies only 68% of the benchmark number of housing benefit recipients.
+The simulated value of housing benefit accounts for 84% of value from administrative data for 2014.
 Those differences might be explained by the fact that the real eligibility test for housing benefit consists of the income test and an informal assets test by local administration, while the simulation of housing benefit recipients number is based on fulfilment of income eligibility criteria and declaration of benefit take-up in input data.